Follow these tips to avoid common mistakes and get your application past the first screening.

 Make sure you meet most of the minimum qualifications: experience, education/certificates, and hard and soft skills.

 Read all directions before completing each section.
-Follow the date format given (MM/DD/YY vs. MM/YYYY).
-List employment history as requested.
+Use the exact date format requested.
+List employment history in the order specified.

 List all paid and unpaid work: volunteer, charity, community activities, internships, self-employment, and temporary experience.
 Don't leave gaps in your history.